CDRT/mk_docs/docs/guides/lcu/functions/test-lnvsignature.md

 - **Authenticode signatures** (EXE, DLL, SYS, MSI, CAB, CAT, INF)
 - **XML Digital Signatures (XML-DSig)** for Lenovo XML payloads
 - **Catalog (.cat) signatures** for driver-related files
-- Optional use of Lenovo’s internal certificate validation APIs when available, with automatic fallback to Windows-native validation

 When a folder path is provided, all supported signable files are discovered and evaluated.
 Results can be returned as a simple Boolean value or as detailed signature metadata.